mohamed17717/luv-lp/README.md

-# Django Poilerplate (2.2)
+# Django boilerplate (2.2)

-to work faster i make this poilerplate according to my needs.
+to work faster i make this boilerplate according to my needs.

 ## steps